mattvenn/kindlefeed/README.md

 * jail broken kindle
 * screen saver hack

 then install the fetch.sh to /mnt/us/fetch.sh, make executable and make a crontab to run it now and then.
+You'll also need to edit fetch.sh to use the correct ip/address of your server.

 ## server